Lots of smartphones,

 Native apps

-Before we go into more detail about the mixed solution of the hybrid Apps we first briefly look at the high-end variant of the native apps.
+Before we go into more detail about the hybrid app solutions, let’s first take a brief look at the high-end version of native apps.
 These are implemented in the corresponding technology of the respective platform.

 The implementation of an app is correspondingly complex, especially if this is to be available for several platforms.
-In this case, the different technologies mean that hardly any code components can be reused across platforms, and roughly the same engineering effort must be calculated for each platform.
-Furthermore, the underlying programming languages are for the most part significantly more sophisticated than the well-known web technologies.
-Java on the Android side already represents another level like HTML/PHP development for example, in Objective-C you even have to deal with pointer arithmetic and memory management (iOS doesn’t support automatic garbage collection) on top of that.
+In this case, hardly any code components can be reused across platforms due to the different technologies, and roughly the same development effort must be calculated for each platform.
+In addition, the underlying programming languages are for the most part significantly more sophisticated than the familiar web technologies.
+In particular, the interface design, data persistence and network communication often have to be either developed in-house or implemented with the help of libraries.

-But in return for the significantly more complex engineering you then get access to all provided device properties/functions and has all the power in his hands when it comes to GUI and performance.
-And if you adhere to the manufacturer’s specifications (especially Apple), you will be faced with a publication in the markets and app stores.
+In return for the significantly more complex development, however, you get access to all the device properties/functions provided and have all the power in your hands when it comes to the GUI and performance, without having to accept the limitations of the HTML/CSS/JS technology stack – which was actually created for the web.
+And if you adhere to the manufacturer’s specifications (especially Apple), nothing stands in the way of a release in the markets and stores of this mobile world.

 Hybride apps

 If one does not want to choose either of the two variants mentioned, a mixed path could represent the golden mean.
-The Hybrid implementation combines the best of both worlds and is often a good alternative.
-Hybride apps are accepted by almost all app stores and there are significantly more access options to device properties than with the web-based implementation.
-For this purpose Cross-plattform apps (mostly for iPhone and Android) can be implemented with a much more manageable effort than with the native solution.
+Hybrid implementation combines the best of both worlds and is often a good alternative.
+Hybrid apps are accepted by almost all app stores and there are significantly more access options to device properties than with web-based implementation.
+Cross-platform apps (usually for iPhone and Android) can be implemented with significantly less effort than with the native solution.
 Hybrid app implementation is usually mentioned in the media in one go, but there are two clearly different variants:

 Web-based hybrid apps

 The actual functionality of the app is implemented web-based.
-Afterwards, this web-based App is wrapped in a native framework.
+A native frame is then placed around this web-based app.
 This native framework allows more device features to be accessed in the web-based core, but performance and GUI remain limited to the web-based capabilities.
-The most popular way to wrap web-based apps is offered by PhoneGap.

 Native hybrid apps

-Whether you have a concrete software project in mind or you are looking for answers to open questions – we are here to help you.
+Whether you have a specific software project in mind or you are looking for answers to open questions – we are here to help you.

 Please make an appointment and let’s find the right .NET solution for your project together.